St Georges Church of England Academy

 Welcome to our Music page!

 At St George's, music plays a really important part in school.
 We love to sing and all classes have a music lesson each week.
-Many of our children also have violin or brass lessons.
+Many of our children also have violin, piano or brass lessons.

 Our vision is to provide an excellent, well-rounded education which celebrates academic, emotional and spiritual achievement and prepares everyone to fulfil their full potential in an inclusive environment in God’s World.